 Email Addresses and Telephone Numbers on the Web

 Email links and telephone links in a website only work properly if the system the user is on has a default phone or email service.
-A mobile phone almost certainly does.
-However a tablet user may not be able to make calls.
+A mobile phone does.
+A tablet user may not be able to make calls.
 And a student on a lab computer probably does not have access to either phone OR email through that computer.
 So although a clickable phone or email on a website may not be usable by all your users, it will be increasingly available to many of your users.